-Unit Descriptions

-Term Definition

-ppm ppm: parts per million, or milligrams per liter (mg/L)

-ppb ppb: parts per billion, or micrograms per liter ($\mu g/L$)

-NA NA: not applicable

-ND ND: Not detected

-NR NR: Monitoring not required, but recommended.
+Unit Descr riptions ppm ppm: parts per million, or milligrams per liter (mg/L) ppb ppb: parts per billion, or micrograms per liter (μg/L) NA NA: not applicable ND ND: Not detected NR NR: Monitoring not required, but recommended.

 Important Drinking Water Definitions Term Definition MCLG MCLG: Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
 MCL MCL: Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
 TT TT: Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water.
-AL AL: Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.

-Important Drinking Water Definitions Variances and Exemptions Variances and Exemptions: State or EPA permission not to meet an MCL or a treatment technique under certain conditions.
+AL AL: Action Level: The concentration of a contaminant that, if exceeded, triggers treatment or other requirements that a water system must follow.
+Variances and Exemptions Variances and Exemptions: State or EPA permission not to meet an MCL or a treatment technique under certain conditions.
 MRDLG MRDLG: Maximum residual disinfection level goal.
-The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
+The level of a drinking water disinfectant below which there is no known or expected health risk.
+MRDLGs do not reflect the benefits of using disinfectants to control microbial contaminants.
 MRDL MRDL: Maximum residual disinfectant level.
-The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
+The highest level of disinfectant allowed in drinking water.
+There is convincing evidence that the addition of a disinfectant is necessary for controlling microbial contaminants.
 MNR MNR: Monitored Not Regulated MPL MPL: State Assigned Maximum Permissible Level

-For more information please contact:
+For more information, please contact:

-Contact Name: Mike Wolf Address: PO Box 248 Palouse, WA 99161 Phone: 509-878-1811
+Contact Name: Mike Wolf Address: PO Box 248

+Palouse, WA 99161